delta-incubator/delta-sharing-rs/README.md

 Starting Kotosiro Sharing
 ==============================

- You can start Kotosiro Sharing using one of the following three options:
+ You can start Kotosiro Sharing using one of the following two options:

  1. [Docker Hub](https://hub.docker.com/r/kotosiro/sharing)
  2. [Docker Compose](https://github.com/kotosiro/docker-compose-files)
- 3. [Helm Chart](https://github.com/kotosiro/helm-charts): Currently, Kotosiro Sharing is not available as a Helm Chart.
-	We are working on creating one, and it will be available soon.

  Please choose the option that best fits your needs and follow the instructions in the corresponding link to start Kotosiro Sharing.